apintok/nslogify/README.md

 # nslogify

 A Mozilla Firefox browser extension that pretty prints SuiteScript Logs in NetSuite ERP Software.
 It displays Arrays & Objects logs in a humand readable way.
 This extension was built using Javascript & CSS.
-I personally use Mozilla Firefox to work with NetSuite and I think the SuiteScript logs can be better presented.
-So I decided to create this extension.
+I personally use Mozilla Firefox to work with NetSuite and I think the SuiteScript logs can be better presented, so I decided to create this extension.

 ## Details

-- 🌍 Available for Firefox!
+- 🌍 Available for Firefox.
 - 📌 The goal is to format SuiteScript Logs that are either Arrays or Objects.
-- :package: The extension is built using Parcel Bundler.
+- :package: The extension is built using Parcel.
 - 🚧 Working still to have it published for any one who wants to use it.
-There are a lot of things to consider and I am trying to make sure the first version at least works.
-- 👽 Open for help while developing.
-Just let me know if you want to.
+- 👽 Open for any collaboration while developing, just let me know if you want to.

-## Local Installation
+## Browser Installation

 To install this web extension locally for Firefox, _**only**_ the following file structure is needed in order for it to work: